 The Disability Equipment Program (DEP) is operated by the Northern Territory Department of Health, and aims to provide prescribed equipment, aids and appliances to assist with safety, independence and participation in the community.

 For more information about DEP, phone your local service:

 Australian Capital Territory

-The ACT Equipment Scheme offers funding to assist permanent residents of the ACT with long term disabilities to obtain and maintain a range of equipment to live at home in the community.
+The ACT Equipment Scheme provides funding to assist with long-term disabilities to obtain and maintain a range of equipment to assist people to live at home.